 The aim of this experiment is to measure the charge and mass of the electron.
 The charge will be measured directly using a variant of the Millikan oil drop experiment while the mass will be deduced from a measurement of the charge to mass ratio, e/m, combined with the charge measurement.

 The two separate measurements can be done in either order with the combined analysis performed at the end.
+However, we will do e/m the first week and e the second week.
+There will be a quiz each week, since the experimental setups are entirely different.

 Table I gives the values for the mass and charge of the electron for comparison purposes.
 They are known to much higher accuracy than we can hope to measure in our experiments and, therefore, they will be considered to be exact.